tfredrick112/DL-Assignments/Assignment1/README.md

 5. Optimizer: Stochastic Gradient Descent
 6. Learning rate: 0.001
 7. I have shown results for beta = 0.8 and beta = 0.9
+8. Loss function: Cross entropy

+# Function Approximation using Neural Networks

+Refer notebook titled: "Function Approximation using Neural Networks (SGD with Momentum).ipynb"

+Used a 3-layer neural for function approximation.
+1. Activation function used: sigmoid
+2. Optimizer: SGD with momentum
+3. beta: I have shown the results with beta = 0.8 and beta = 0.9
+4. learning_rate: I have shown the results for alpha = 0.05 and 0.001